-While there's no one perfect diet for everyone with Fibromyalgia, there are a few simple food tips that can make a big difference.
-In this post, we'll share two of our favorite tips for managing Fibromyalgia through your diet.
+While there's no perfect diet for everyone with fibromyalgia, a few simple food tips can make a big difference.
+This post will share two of our favorite tips for managing fibromyalgia through your diet.
 Thanks for reading!

 1. KNOW WHAT FOODS TO AVOID

 Sugar is at the top of the list.
 Foods that contain sugar, such as sodas, sweets, cakes, cookies, ice cream, etc., are best avoided.
-While it's okay to occasionally indulge in these sweet treats, they aren't ideal as comfort foods to eat daily.
+While it's okay to indulge in these sweet treats occasionally, they aren't ideal as comfort foods to eat daily.

 2. CHOOSE A DIET RICH IN FRUIT & VEGETABLES

 These foods are filled with antioxidants, fiber, proteins, and micronutrients that your body needs.
-Consider setting a goal to eat as many colorful fruit and vegetables as you can.
+Consider setting a goal to eat as many colorful fruit and vegetables as possible.
 Variety is excellent because it ensures that your diet is balanced and includes various antioxidants.

-Dark leafy greens, blueberries, dark chocolate, almond butter, coconut oil, and oily fish such as tuna, salmon, and sardines are all fantastic foods that are highly beneficial to our body too.
+Dark leafy greens, blueberries, dark chocolate, almond butter, coconut oil, and oily fish such as tuna, salmon, and sardines are all fantastic foods that are highly beneficial to our bodies too.

 Consume meat in moderation

-It's best to stick to free-range chickens and grass-fed beef if you can.
-Of course, these will cost more, but worth every cent.
+It's best to stick to free-range chickens and grass-fed beef.
+Of course, these will cost more, but they are worth every cent.

-However, many people living with Fibromyalgia have found relief in becoming vegetarian or pescatarian.
-Admittedly, it's quite a leap to go from being an omnivore to an herbivore, but if you can make the switch, you may discover that it works wonders for your condition.
+However, many people living with fibromyalgia have found relief in becoming vegetarian or pescatarian.
+Admittedly, it's quite a leap from being an omnivore to an herbivore, but if you can make the switch, you may discover that it works wonders for your condition.